nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 <ins>Implementation</ins>

-- **Sequence Diagram**: Illustrates the flow of processing user input, from capturing input in `AppUi`, parsing it with `InputParser`, and validating date formats via `DateParser`.
+- **Sequence Diagram**:

-Example when user starts the application and adds an expense
+This sequence diagram illustrates the flow of how the `AppUi`, `InputParser` and `DateParser` classes work together to parse and validate the user's expense input.
 ![Ui Parser Sequence](UML/UiParserSequence.png)

 #### Ui Component